-Our business is woven into the community.
-We serve every home and business, maintaining a local office in many towns.
+Southern Company system employees are inextricably woven into the communities we are privileged to serve.
+We maintain local offices in many towns.
 Our crews can be seen quickly restoring power in neighborhoods hit by storms.
 You'll find us at community events and our foundations in support of local charities.
-Our policy to be "a citizen where we serve" goes back to our beginnings decades ago and can be summarized by this passage from Preston Arkwright, a early company leader:
+Our policy to be "a citizen wherever we serve" goes back to our earliest beginnings and can be summarized by this passage from Preston Arkwright, an early company leader:

 "Our business is different from nearly all other businesses that I know.
-When we go to a place we go not as tourists, not as transients... not as promoters, and not as tenants.
-When we and where we go, we build and construct a permanent character that can never be moved away.
+When we go to a place, we go not as tourists, not as transients, not as promoters and not as tenants.
+When and where we go, we build and construct a permanent character that can never be moved away.
 Our first act upon arrival constitutes that we have selected that particular place in which to become a citizen.
-Not for just an hour, not for just a day but for always."
+Not for just an hour, not for just a day, but for always."